Ko of Parhae: King of Jin (Zhen) and Balhae

-The Wu Zhou killed Geolsa Biu, and Dae Jung-sang also died.
-Dae Joyeong integrated the armies of Goguryeo people and some Mohe (Malgal) tribes and resisted Wu Zhou's attack.
-His victory over the Wu Zhou at the Battle of Tianmenling enabled him to expand his father's empire and claimed himself the King of Jin (Zhen)in 698.
+The Tang killed Geolsa Biu, and Dae Jung-sang also died.
+Dae Joyeong integrated the armies of Goguryeo people and some Mohe (Malgal) tribes and resisted Tang attack.
+His victory over the Tang at the Battle of Tianmenling enabled him to expand his father's empire and claimed himself the King of Jin (Zhen) in 698.
 He established his capital at Dongmo Mountain in the south of today's Jilin province, and built a fortress, which was to become Zhen (Jin) kingdom's capital.

 He attempted to expand his influence in foreign politics involving the Tang/ Wu Zhou, the Göktürks, the Khitan, Silla and some independent Mohe tribes.
 At first he dispatched an envoy to the Göktürks, allying against Tang/ Wu Zhou.
 Then he reconciled himself with the Tang when Emperor Zhongzong was restored to the throne.

 In 712, he renamed his empire Balhae.
 In 713, he was given the titular title of "Prince of Commandery of Bohai (Balhae)" (渤海郡王) by Emperor Xuanzong.
 After a period of rest within the empire, King Go made it clear that Silla was not to be dealt with peacefully because they had allied with Tang to destroy Goguryeo, the predecessor of Balhae.
 This aggressive stance towards Silla was continued on by his son and successor King Mu of Balhae.

 Dae Joyeong died in 719, and his son Dae Muye assumed the throne.
 Dae Joyeong was given the posthumous name "King Go."

 Legacy

 After the fall of Balhae, Dae Gwang-hyeon, the last prince led many of the Balhae aristocracy into the Korean state, thus unifying the two successor states of Goguryeo.
-Dae Joyeong's descendants include modern-day Koreans who bear the surname Tae (태), or Dae (대).
+Dae Joyeong's descendants include modern-day Koreans who bear the surname Tae, or Dae.

 In South Korea, a television drama on KBS1 was launched since September 2006 in his honor.
-Roughly 30% (based on 2007 survey) of the Korean viewers enjoyed this programme.
+Roughly 30% (based on 2007 survey) of the South Korean viewers enjoyed this programme.

 The third Chungmugong Yi Sun-sin class destroyer commissioned by the Republic of Korea Navy is named Dae Joyeong.
 KDX-II class destroyers are named after significant figures in Korean history such as admiral Yi Sun-sin.

-The Chunbun Ancestral Rite is held annually in Balhae Village, Gyeongsaunbok-do in order to commemorate the achievements of Dae Joyeong.
+The Chunbun Ancestral Rite is held annually in Balhae Village, North Gyeongsang Province in order to commemorate the achievements of Dae Jo-yeong.
 The Gyeongsan City mayor participates in the event, which is open for public participation.